-- The PCS supports operation in grid-tied mode only.
+- The PCS supports operation in grid-tied mode.
 The internal relays inside PCS are designed as an automatic disconnection devices.
-When grid voltage or frequency is abnormal, the internal relays will automatically disconnect with the grid according to AS4777.2 requirements. - The PCS supports operation in off-grid (power back up) mode only.
-There is only one couple of AC output ports of PCS to supply the local load when PCS is operating in offgrid mode. - 3.
-The PCS do not support grid-tied mode and off-grid mode transition by itself, since there is only one couple of AC ports of PCS.
-In off-grid operation, the internal relays shall be closed to supply voltage to the local load, an external automatic disconnection device shall be used to disconnect PCS and local load with the grid when grid voltage or frequency abnormal.
-This external automatic disconnection device shall meet AS4777.2 requirements.
-And this external automatic disconnection device is not in Delta supply scope.
+When grid voltage or frequency is abnormal, the internal relays will automatically disconnect with the grid according to AS4777.2 requirements. - 2.
+The PCS supports operation in off-grid (power back up) mode.
+There is only one couple of AC output ports of PCS to supply the local load when PCS is operating in off-grid mode. - 3.
+The PCS can support grid-tied mode and off-grid mode transition, user can refer to chaper 5 of Operation Manual <PCS100HV_OM> and <PCS100HV GT_SA mode switching method> about the detail of the mode transition.